Coop and its stakeholders

 Sustainability sales

-With this in mind, we hold a regular Coop Stakeholder Forum, which allows direct and in-depth dialogue with representatives of our five key stakeholder groups.
-It is an opportunity to take stock of what stakeholders expect and want of us and incorporate these in our targets and measures.
-The insights gained from dialogue with our stakeholders are reflected in our Materiality Analysis.
+We hold an annual Coop Stakeholder Forum, which allows direct and in-depth dialogue with representatives of our five key stakeholder groups.
+It is an opportunity to take stock of what stakeholders expect and want of us, and incorporate these in our targets and measures.
+We transparently inform stakeholders about the follow-up of their inputs.
+In bilateral, topic-specific exchanges, we involve them in working on issues and, in particular, in defining and evaluating suitable instruments for remedying critical impacts of our business activities on the environment or society.
+In 2022, for example, we took appropriate measures with WWF to reduce our water footprint, and with Fairtrade International we pushed ahead with the implementation of living wages in individual raw materials sectors.
+The insights gained from the dialogue with our stakeholders are reflected in our materiality analysis.

 Our manufacturing companies and the Transgourmet Group are also in constant dialogue with public bodies, associations and organizations as well as employees, customers and suppliers.